0xthem7/website/content/post/BugHunting/File-Upload-vdp/index.md

 ## Changes are important

-Now as the server is not serving php server I decided to go with basic exploitation such as **.html** I followed the same process as above but this time I uploaded .html file.
+Now as the server is not serving php code I decided to go with basic exploitation such as **.html** I followed the same process as above but this time I uploaded **.html** file.

 The request looks like